Marker Logo

 Topics.
 This historical marker is listed in these topic lists: Cemeteries & Burial SitesSettlements & Settlers.

 Location.
 30° 43.598′ N, 95° 32.668′ W. Marker is in Huntsville, Texas, in Walker County.
-Marker can be reached from the intersection of Avenue I and 9th Street.
+It can be reached from the intersection of Avenue I and 9th Street.
 Marker is located in Oakwood Cemetery.
 Touch for map.
 Marker is in this post office area: Huntsville TX 77320, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Harry Fishburne Estill (within shouting distance of this marker); Elliott Toulmin Bowers (within shouting distance of this marker); Powell Sanctuary (about 300 feet away, measured in a direct line); Charles Norton Shaver
+At least 8 other markers are within walking distance of this marker: Harry Fishburne Estill (within shouting distance of this marker); Elliott Toulmin Bowers (within shouting distance of this marker); Powell Sanctuary (about 300 feet away, measured in a direct line); Charles Norton Shaver

 Paid Advertisement